munonun/Web4/README.md

 > Status: experimental / test-validated

-# Web4-MVP
+# Web4

+Ledgerless P2P contracts.
-**Ledgerless P2P contracts.
-Verified by tests, not promises.**
+Verified by tests, not promises.

-Web4-MVP is an experimental peer-to-peer contract protocol that removes the global ledger entirely.
+Web4 is an experimental peer-to-peer protocol that removes the global ledger entirely.
 No blockchain.
 No validators.
 No global consensus.

-State is conserved locally through mathematical constraints,
-and correctness is demonstrated through tests and real smoke runs.
+State correctness is enforced locally through structural constraints, and validated through deterministic tests rather than social agreement.

 ---

-## Why this exists
+## Motivation

-Blockchains solve trust by **adding structure**: ledgers, consensus, validators, staking, finality rules.
+Most distributed systems solve trust by adding structure:

+- global ledgers
+- consensus protocols
+- validators and finality rules
+- long-lived global history

 Web4 explores the opposite direction.

-What if we **remove** the global structure entirely, and only keep what is mathematically unavoidable?
+What if we remove the global structure entirely, and keep only what is mathematically unavoidable?

-- No shared ledger.
+- no shared ledger
+- no total ordering
-- No global history.
+- no replayable global history
-- Only local imbalance updates that must cancel out.
+- only local state transitions that must cancel out

+If a transition does not conserve state locally, it is invalid immediately.
+There is no “later” reconciliation.

 ---

-## What makes this different

-- **No global ledger**
+## Core design principles

+### Ledgerless state

-  There is nothing to sync, replay, or finalize.
+There is no global history to replay or synchronize.

-- **Local correctness instead of global consensus**
-  State transitions are validated locally using Laplacian-style constraints, meaning every local imbalance must be canceled by another.

-- **Gossip instead of ordering**
-  Messages propagate probabilistically, not sequentially.

-- **Cryptography as enforcement, not decoration**
-  Every meaningful message is signed, framed, size-capped, and E2E sealed.
+Each node validates state transitions locally using conservation-style constraints.

+If a state update cannot be balanced by another update, it is rejected.

+State correctness is local, not emergent.

 ---

+### Gossip instead of ordering

+Messages propagate probabilistically via gossip.
+There is no canonical ordering of events.

+If a message matters, it survives by redundancy.
+If it does not propagate, it does not exist.

+---

+### Cryptography as enforcement

+Cryptography is used to enforce invariants, not to decorate the protocol.

+- all meaningful messages are signed
+- payloads are end-to-end sealed with PFS
+- message sizes and types are strictly capped
+- malformed or replayed data is rejected structurally

+Trust is minimized by construction.

+---

+### QUIC transport

+All communication uses QUIC as the underlying transport.

+- encrypted by default
+- connection-oriented without TCP head-of-line blocking
+- explicit framing and backpressure handling
+- suitable for hostile or unreliable networks

+---

-## Project status (honest)
+## Project scope

-This is **not** a finished product.
+This repository is not a finished product.

-What *is* ready:
+What currently exists:

-- crypto primitives, framing, and signatures
+- cryptographic framing and signatures
-- E2E sealed payloads with PFS
+- end-to-end sealed payloads with forward secrecy
-- gossip push plumbing with hop limits and fanout
+- gossip push and forwarding logic with hop limits
-- store rotation and lookup correctness
+- bounded storage with rotation invariants
+- deterministic smoke testing for multi-node scenarios
-- QUIC transport hardening (type caps, size limits, rate limiting)
+- QUIC transport hardening (size caps, type caps, rate limits)

-What is **not** ready yet:
+What does not exist yet:

-- a stable end-user CLI
+- stable end-user CLI
-- long-running multi-node demo
+- long-running public network
 - production deployment assumptions

+This is a protocol and testing infrastructure experiment.

 ---

-## How this project is validated
+## Deterministic testing focus

+A core goal of Web4 is making non-deterministic P2P failures reproducible.

+Distributed systems often fail in ways that cannot be replayed: timing races, message loss, partial propagation, inconsistent forwarding.

+Web4 includes deterministic multi-node smoke tests that:

+- reproduce previously intermittent failures
+- classify failures explicitly (timeout, no-conn, forwarding failure)
+- allow repeated execution with identical outcomes

+Correctness is demonstrated by tests, not claims.

+---

+## Validation

-There is currently no stable `./web4` workflow for users.
+There is currently no stable user-facing workflow.

-Instead, correctness is demonstrated via tests.
+Instead, correctness is demonstrated through testing.

-### 1) Unit tests
+### Unit tests

 ```bash
 go test ./...
 ```
-These tests verify:
+### These verify:

-- message framing and size caps
+- framing and size limits

 - signature and tamper rejection

-- store rotation invariants
+- storage rotation invariants

 - sealed payload integrity

-### 2) Integration smoke run
+### Integration smoke tests
 ```bash
 WEB4_STORE_MAX_BYTES=65536 ./scripts/smoke.sh
 ```

-The smoke run exercises:
+These tests exercise:

-- real node interaction
+- real multi-node interaction

-- gossip forwarding paths
+- gossip propagation paths

-- persistence under pressure
+- persistence under load

-- failure modes that unit tests do not cover
+- failure modes invisible to unit tests

 If these pass, the system is behaving as designed.

----

-## Core ideas (no math, just intuition)

-### Ledgerless state
-Every update must cancel somewhere else.
-If it doesn’t, the update is invalid.
-There is no “later”.

-### Gossip propagation
-There is no ordering, only spread.
-If a message matters, it survives by redundancy.

-### Trust minimization
-Peers are authenticated, but not trusted.
-Validity is structural, not social.

----

-## What this is NOT
+### What this is not
 - not a blockchain

-- not a PoS / PoW system
+- not a PoW or PoS system

 - not a payment network (yet)

-- not production-ready
+- not production-ready software

-This repository is a protocol experiment, not a startup pitch.
+This repository is a research-driven protocol experiment.

+### Philosophy
+Most systems attempt to redistribute trust.

+Web4 attempts to remove it.

+Nodes do not reason about identity, reputation, or history.
+They only enforce invariants and transport hygiene.

+If a state transition violates conservation, it should not exist at all.

+Falsifiability is valued over completeness.

 ---

-## Philosophy

-Most systems try to redistribute trust.

-Web4 tries to remove it.

-If a state transition violates conservation,
-it should not exist at all.

-**Node philosophy: math filter, no history.**
-Nodes only enforce invariants and transport hygiene.
-They stay dumb about identity and history.

----
-This project values falsifiability over completeness.